george-poole/LUCiFEx/README.md

 **Finite differences in time**

-`FiniteDifference` operators act on time-dependent quantitie to produce finite-difference discretizations.
+`FiniteDifference` operators act on time-dependent quantities to produce finite-difference discretizations.
 For example, the second-order Adams-Bashforth discretization of $u(\textbf{x}, t)$

 $$u(\textbf{x}, t^n)\approx \tfrac{3}{2}u^n - \tfrac{1}{2}u^{n-1}$$

 is produced by the  `AB2` operator
 ```python